sgtlexov/cloudsecnotes/aws_services.md

 If you have containers running on Kubernetes and want an advanced orchestration solution that can provide simplicity, high availability, and fine-grained control over your infrastructure, Amazon EKS could be the tool for you.

+Introduction to Serverless
+ If you want to deploy your workloads and applications without having to manage any EC2 instances, you can do that on AWS with serverless compute.

+Go serverless

+With serverless compute, you can spend time on the things that differentiate your application, rather than spending time on ensuring availability, scaling, and managing servers.
+Every definition of serverless mentions the following four aspects:

+There are no servers to provision or manage.
+It scales with usage.
+You never pay for idle resources.
+Availability and fault tolerance are built in.
+AWS has developed serverless services for all three layers of the application stack.

+Exploring serverless containers with AWS Fargate

+Fargate abstracts the EC2 instance so that you’re not required to manage the underlying compute infrastructure.
+However, with Fargate, you can use all the same Amazon ECS concepts, APIs, and AWS integrations.
+It natively integrates with IAM and Amazon Virtual Private Cloud (Amazon VPC).
+With native integration with Amazon VPC, you can launch Fargate containers inside your network and control connectivity to your applications.

+Running code on AWS Lambda

+If you want to deploy your workloads and applications without having to manage any EC2 instances or containers, you can use Lambda.

+AWS Lambda icon.
+AWS Lambda

+With Lambda, you can run code without provisioning or managing servers.
+You can run code for virtually any type of application or backend service.
+This includes data processing, real-time stream processing, machine learning, WebSockets, IoT backends, mobile backends, and web applications like your employee directory application!

+Lambda runs your code on a high availability compute infrastructure and requires no administration from the user.
+You upload your source code in one of the languages that Lambda supports, and Lambda takes care of everything required to run and scale your code with high availability.
+There are no servers to manage.
+You get continuous scaling with subsecond metering and consistent performance.

+How Lambda works

+The Lambda function is the foundational principle of AWS Lambda.
+You have the option of configuring your Lambda functions using the Lambda console, Lambda API, AWS CloudFormation, or AWS Serverless Application Model (AWS SAM).
+You can invoke your function directly by using the Lambda API, or you can configure an AWS service or resource to invoke your function in response to an event.

+A function is a resource that you can invoke to run your code in Lambda.
+Lambda runs instances of your function to process events.
+When you create the Lambda function, it can be authored in several ways:

+You can create the function from scratch.
+You can use a blueprint that AWS provides.
+You can select a container image to deploy for your function.
+You can browse the AWS Serverless Application Repository.

+Triggers describe when a Lambda function should run.
+A trigger integrates your Lambda function with other AWS services and event source mappings.
+So you can run your Lambda function in response to certain API calls or by reading items from a stream or queue.
+This increases your ability to respond to events in your console without having to perform manual actions.

+An event is a JSON-formatted document that contains data for a Lambda function to process.
+The runtime converts the event to an object and passes it to your function code.
+When you invoke a function, you determine the structure and contents of the event.

+An application environment provides a secure and isolated runtime environment for your Lambda function.
+An application environment manages the processes and resources that are required to run the function.

+You deploy your Lambda function code using a deployment package.
+Lambda supports two types of deployment packages:

+A .zip file archive – This contains your function code and its dependencies.
+Lambda provides the operating system and runtime for your function.

+A container image – This is compatible with the Open Container Initiative (OCI) specification.
+You add your function code and dependencies to the image.
+You must also include the operating system and a Lambda runtime.

+The runtime provides a language-specific environment that runs in an application environment.
+When you create your Lambda function, you specify the runtime that you want your code to run in.
+You can use built-in runtimes, such as Python, Node.js, Ruby, Go, Java, or .NET Core.
+Or you can implement your Lambda functions to run on a custom runtime.

+The AWS Lambda function handler is the method in your function code that processes events.
+When your function is invoked, Lambda runs the handler method.
+When the handler exits or returns a response, it becomes available to handle another event.

+You can use the following general syntax when creating a function handler in Python.

+def handler_name (event, context):

+...

+return some_value